hupratt/chirpy/_posts/2025-05-29-Comptia-Linux-XK0-005.md

 systemd service are logged into journalctl

-## public key cryptography
+## Public key cryptography

 gpg is used to encrypt files and plays well with the linux keyring.
 The only problem is that if you're going to be using encrypted files a lot you'll want to encrypt the whole drive instead.
 As a file grows you'll have to wait a long time as the task is very cpu intensive.

 asymetric public key cryptography is fairly simple.
 Both parties publish their public keys.
 Once you want to communicate sensitive data then simply use the recipients public key to encrypt the file.

-## authentication
+## Authentication

 you can use pam to enfore mfa and group policies like users are only allowed to sign in between monday and friday or brute force protection

-## harden your system
+## Harden your system

-1. you can restrict access to the dmesg kernel messages to administrators only for example.
+1\. you can restrict access to the dmesg kernel messages to administrators only for example.

-2. you can edit the /etc/pam.d to improve password quality like minimal length and number of digits or the number of uppercase chars within the password.
+2\. you can edit the /etc/pam.d to improve password quality like minimal length and number of digits or the number of uppercase chars within the password.
 You can even make sure that at least 2 chars are different compared to the previous password.

-3. you can decide to not reply to any icmp messages by tuning your kernel parameters.
+3\. you can decide to not reply to any icmp messages by tuning your kernel parameters.

 ```bash
 root@tutorial:~# sysctl -w net.ipv4.icmp_echo_ignore_all=1